populationgenomics/team-docs/hail.md

 ## Upstreaming changes

-Whenever we make a change that isn't purely specific to CPG (like deployment settings), we should upstream those changes.
+Whenever we make a change that isn't purely specific to CPG (like deployment settings), we aim to upstream that change.
 In general, the process looks like this:

 1. Get the change reviewed and deployed locally.
 1. Test and double-check everything is working as intended.